The Ultimate Route 66 Road Trip Itinerary

 Where does Route 66 feel most like the classic road trip?

-Route 66 feels most like the classic road trip in Arizona, where scenery, preserved towns, and long stretches of the original road come together in one continuous section.
-For most Route 66 road trip itineraries, this is the section that delivers the most complete and recognizable experience.
+Route 66 feels most like the classic road trip in Arizona, where preserved towns, desert scenery, and long stretches of the original road come together in one section.
+For many Route 66 road trip itineraries, this is where the experience feels most complete, with a strong balance between driving and well-preserved stops.
+Driving Route 66 here means moving easily between iconic scenery and historic towns along a route that feels connected and true to its original character.

 Best for